UCAR-SEA/sea-website/docs/iss/2026/index.md

 community.

 The scientific software ecosystem is experiencing changes unlike any in recent times.
-Large language models are revolutionizing the software design process, but understanding how to use them effectively and ethically remains a major difficulty.
-Software support is more uncertain than ever, given the disruptions we've seen to previously reliable funding streams, necessitating more collaboration between public and private sectors than ever before.
+Large language models are revolutionizing the software development process, but understanding how to use them effectively and ethically remains a major difficulty.
+And software sustainability is less certain than ever, given the disruptions we've seen to previously reliable funding streams.
 As always, these challenges bring with them corresponding opportunities, and in pursuing such opportunities, we can seek to *maintain the joy of software development*.

 ### Audience